 The other 7% of reflection invocations cannot be resolved by any static analysis (for an example, see Section VII-A2).
+Code inspection and developer intervention are required in those cases.

 Figure 7 gives the number of developer-written annotations that were required.
 Recall that all annotations in an app are checked, not trusted.
 Thus, use of developer-supplied annotations does not compromise the soundness of our approach.